opnfv/onosfw/docs/Colorado/configguide/config-for-installer.rst

 Abstract
 ========

-This document describes how to config the Brahmaputra release of OPNFV when using installers as a deployment tool to deploy onosfw, covering it's limitations, dependencies and required system resources.
+This document describes how to config the Colorado release of OPNFV when using installers as a deployment tool to deploy onosfw, covering it's limitations, dependencies and required system resources.

 License
 =======

-Brahmaputra release of OPNFV when using installers to deploy onosfw Docs (c) by Henry (HUAWEI)
+Colorado release of OPNFV when using installers to deploy onosfw Docs (c) by Lucius (HUAWEI)

-Brahmaputra release of OPNFV when using installers to deploy onosfw Docs are licensed under a Creative Commons Attribution 4.0 International License.
+Colorado release of OPNFV when using installers to deploy onosfw Docs are licensed under a Creative Commons Attribution 4.0 International License.
 You should have received a copy of the license along with this.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.